What You Should Know About Automated Investing

 In the long run, robo-advisors are used.
 These platforms might not be good for people who want to trade often or quickly build up their wealth.
 But if your goals are more long-term, like retirement, buying a home, or paying for school in the future, regular automation can help you stay on track with your plan.

 NerdWallet writes that these platforms bail when markets get rocky.
 They do not become anxious.
-The plan is followed by them.
-In addition, they automatically rebalance your portfolio and invest regularly to help you maintain consistency without requiring constant thought.
+They follow the plan.
+In addition, they automatically rebalance your portfolio and invest regularly to help you maintain consistency without requiring constant thought—showing how automated investing maintains discipline during volatility.

 Should You Try It?